-A collection of Transmogrification Template Kits actually worn in-game by my Dwarf and Orc Mages.
-I will update it whenever I change my in-game TTK.
+A collection of Transmogrification Kits actually worn in-game by my Dwarf and Orc Mages.
+I will update it whenever I change my in-game outfit.
 Items that are no longer obtainable are marked with an asterisk (*).

 The Kinda-Sorta Jean Jumper Dress